 - The only people that look OK with their ball hat turned around are baseball catchers and welders.
 By the way, most catchers and welders turn the hat front facing when their face mask comes off.

-- Wearing your hat backwards does not make you look like a rapper.
+- Wearing your hat backward does not make you look like a rapper.

-- Wearing your hat backwards will not help you get laid
+- Wearing your hat backward will not help you get laid

-- Wearing your hat backwards doesn’t make or work with any fashion statement you are trying to achieve or create.
+- Wearing your hat backward doesn’t make or work with any fashion statement you are trying to achieve or create.

-- Wearing your hat backwards in the car prevents you from comfortably resting your head on the head rest behind you.
+- Wearing your hat backward in the car prevents you from comfortably resting your head on the head rest behind you.

-Oh and none of these guys would be caught dead with their hat on backwards.
+Oh and none of these guys would be caught dead with their hat on backward.